 The verdicts could bolster efforts by American victims to hold foreign entities responsible in US courts for overseas attacks.

 A 12-member jury on Monday found the PLO and the Palestinian Authority liable for six shootings and bombings between 2002 and 2004 in the Jerusalem area and which have been attributed to the al-Aqsa Martyrs Brigades and Hamas.
+The attacks killed 33 people, including several US citizens, and injured more than 450.

 “Now the PLO and the PA know there is a price for supporting terrorism,” said Nitsana Darshan-Leitner, a lawyer for the plaintiffs.